jchapps/react-city-forecaster/README.md

 # ⛅ Weather Forecast App

 Web app built in React.js to practice RESTFUL API implementation and conventional commits.
-Search for cities to see the current weather and next 24hours.
+Search for cities to see the current weather and 24hour forecast.

 # Getting Started with Create React App